This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I care for myself at home?

-- Avoid putting pressure on your face:
+- Do not put pressure on your face:

 - Sneeze with your mouth open to decrease pressure on your broken facial bones.
 Too much pressure from a sneeze may cause your broken bones to move and cause more damage.